bingeboy/fbx-blender-glb-coverter/README.md

 # Blender Asset Pipeline: FBX to GLB Converter

-A comprehensive Blender-based pipeline for converting FBX files to GLB format, optimized for Godot 4.4.
-This toolkit provides two conversion workflows: individual FBX conversion and animation combining for character assets.
+A streamlined asset pipeline for converting FBX models with textures to GLB format, optimized for Godot 4.4.
+Features a dynamic CLI that automatically discovers and processes all FBX assets without hardcoded filenames.

-## Features

-- **Individual FBX Conversion**: Convert standalone FBX models to GLB format
-- **Animation Combining**: Merge multiple FBX animation files with a base character model into a single GLB
-- **Godot 4.4 Optimization**: Export settings optimized for Godot 4.4 compatibility
-- **Batch Processing**: Automated pipeline for processing multiple assets
-- **Armature Preservation**: Maintains proper bone structure and skinning data
-- **Texture & Material Support**: Preserves all visual assets and PBR materials

 ## Overview